JohanK27/jquery.mdatepicker.js/README.md

 ##Properties
-* RangeFrom : The start date of date range(date format : yyyy-mm-dd).
+* From : The start date of date range(date format : yyyy-mm-dd).
 The default value is the current date.
-* RangeTo : The end date of data range(date format : yyyy-mm-dd).
+* To : The end date of data range(date format : yyyy-mm-dd).
 The default value is 2 years after the current date
 * SelectionFrom : set the start date
 * SelectionTo : set the end date
 * ColorMode : fill the selected data range in background color